Get the Science Right!

-Popular books about human evolution tell us why we are the way that we are.
-A broad swath of the public looks to such books to translate the enormity of information from scientific research into accessible, and engaging, narratives informing about human nature.
+Popular books about human evolution tell us why we are the way we are.
+A broad swath of the public looks to such books to translate the enormity of information from scientific research into accessible, and engaging narratives informing us about human nature.

 They are all wrong.

-2) The evolution of warfare and violence: Despite popular claims, there are no concrete archeological or fossil data that offer clear evidence for warfare being deep in the human past.
-This point is much discussed, but the data are available and there are endless good debates and discussion available on the topic.
-One might argue that the jury is still out, that we just don’t have the data yet, but nothing in the data we have support the idea that there is deep archaeological evidence for warfare, or genetic evidence for violence, as a central pattern explaining human evolutionary success.
+2. The evolution of warfare and violence: Despite popular claims, there are no concrete archeological or fossil data that offer clear evidence for warfare being deep in the human past.
+This point is much discussed, but the data are available and there are endless good debates and discussions available on the topic.
+One might argue that the jury is still out, that we just don’t have the data yet, but nothing in the data we do have supports the idea that there is deep archaeological evidence for warfare, or genetic evidence for violence, as a central pattern explaining human evolutionary success.

 Berger, L. and Hawks, J. (2017) Almost Human: The Astonishing Tale of Homo naledi and the Discovery That Changed Our Human Story.
 National Geographic Press

 Fuentes, A. (2017) The Creative Spark: how imagination made humans exceptional.
 Dutton/Penguin

 Fry, D. (2013) (ed) War, Peace, and Human Nature.
 Oxford University Press